avivdotan/Tempotrons.jl/README.md

 # Tempotrons.jl

-An implementation of The Binary Tempotron [1] and the Multi-Spike Tempotron[2].
+An implementation of The Binary Tempotron [[1](#references)] and the Multi-Spike Tempotron[[2](#references)].
 See the Test files or the Jupyter Notebooks for simple use-cases.

 ## Progress

 * The Binary Tempotron is fully implemented.
-* The Multi-Spike Tempotron's implementation sometimes fails to find θ⃰ numerically.
+* The Multi-Spike Tempotron's implementation sometimes fails to match the "extra" spike to te corresponding local voltage maximum when copmuting θ* numerically.

 ## TODO

 * Add comments.
 * Improve performance.
 * Fix the Multi-Spike Tempotron's implementation.
-* Test the Multi-Spike Tempotron's learning rule.

 ## References
 [1] [Gütig, R., & Sompolinsky, H. (2006).
 The tempotron: a neuron that learns spike timing–based decisions.
 Nature neuroscience, 9(3), 420.](https://www.nature.com/articles/nn1643)